Christopher Pole-Carew

 Christopher Gerald Pole-Carew (17 May 1931 – 12 February 2020) was a British appointee as High Sheriff of Nottinghamshire in 1979.
 After serving in the Royal Navy, he was a newspaper executive, who rose to notoriety in his handling of trade union membership, initially as managing director of the Nottingham Evening Post.
-He sacked journalists who joined the trade union or for going on strike for less pay than they were currently receiving - about £1,00 a year, and later under Rupert Murdoch, where his role included trade union matters.
+He sacked journalists who joined the trade union; or for going on strike with a pay demand lower than what they were currently receiving.
+Later he worked under Rupert Murdoch, where his role included trade union matters.
 The appointment brought comment in the House of Commons.

 Pole-Carew was educated at Great Walstead School and the Royal Naval College, Dartmouth, from the age of 13.

 Pole-Carew's appointment as High Sheriff of Nottinghamshire was the subject in 1979 of a House of Commons motion deploring it.

 Although retired, Pole-Carew continued to hold two directorships.

 Pole-Carew lived near Axminster, in Devon, with Gillian, his wife.
 Prior to this the Pole-Carews had been custodians for 20 years of Old Shute House, near Axminster, owned by the National Trust.
 Pole-Carew is a descendant of William Pole (1515–1587), MP for Bossiney, who purchased the Shute estate in 1560.

 He died on 12 February 2020 at the age of 88.